 At the end of their economic life, wells must be plugged in accordance with statutory and regulatory requirements.
-To ensure the sufficiency of funds for well plugging, the DEC holds financial security in amounts determined by an operator's number of wells and their depths.
-At year-end DEC held $24.66 million in financial security to guarantee well plugging and well site reclamation.
-This was essentially unchanged from the amount held at year-end 2010.
+To ensure the sufficiency of funds for well plugging, the DEC holds financial security in amounts statutorily determined based on an operator's number of wells and their depths.
+At year-end 2014, DEC held $25.32 million in financial security to guarantee well plugging and well site reclamation.
+This represents an increase of $1.44 million from the amount held at year-end 2013.

-- 114 (78%) of the plugged wells were oil wells in the old oilfields of western New York;
+- 178 (76%) of the plugged wells were oil and secondary recovery wells in the old oilfields of western New York;

 Abandoned Well Plugging

-Orphaned wells have been abandoned by their original owners and, many of these wells were drilled prior to the existence of a regulatory framework in New York.
-There are over 4,100 orphaned and inactive wells in the Department's records.
-The DEC's Oil and Gas Account (originally called the Oil and Gas Fund) is dedicated to the plugging of orphaned and abandoned oil and gas wells.
-The Account receives $100 from every ECL 23 Permit to Drill issued by the DEC.
-At year-end 2011, this account held $96,000 .
+Orphan wells are unplugged wells that have been abandoned by their original owners.
+Most of these wells were drilled prior to the existence of a regulatory framework in New York.
+There are over 3,500 orphan and abandoned wells in the Department's records.
+The DEC's Oil and Gas Account (originally called the Oil and Gas Fund) is dedicated to the plugging of orphan and abandoned oil and gas wells.
+The account receives $100 from every ECL Article 23 Permit to Drill issued by the DEC.
+At year-end 2014, this account held $106,566.

 Additionally, DEC staff continued working with the U.S. Environmental Protection Agency (USEPA) and the U.S. Coast Guard to plug oil wells with federal funds from the Oil Pollution Act of 1990.
 As a direct result of DEC staff efforts, USEPA has undertaken several plugging projects in New York State.

-In 2011 USEPA plugged a total of 39 wells, located as follows:
+In 2014, USEPA plugged a total of 24 wells in two counties, as follows:

-- 16 wells on the Burrows Oil Lease in the Town of Olean, Cattaraugus County;
+- Cattaraugus County - 4 wells on the Polly Lease in the Town of Carrollton

 In conjunction with the well plugging efforts, the well sites were reclaimed.